 Reflecting Nepali culture, undergoing transformations that were considerably influenced by religion, politics, social conditions, events such as natural disasters, and so on, Nepali Arts has evolved immensely over the eras.

-It is believed that Nepali art and culture were parallel in existence, however the oldest evidences that have been traced, belong to the fourth century i.e. The Lichchhavi period which is considered to be “The Golden Age Of Nepali Art”.
+It is believed that Nepali art and culture were parallel in existence, however, the oldest evidence that has been traced belongs to the fourth century i.e. The Lichchhavi period which is considered to be “The Golden Age Of Nepali Art”.

-Over the centuries, the environmental factors in the society, nation and the state of the artist have affected the subject of arts.
-Historical sculptures and artworks were mainly religious, mystical and symbolic.
-Whereas, the subject of artworks of the periods with political revolution such as the Rana Regime were based on secularism, realism etc.
+Over the centuries, the environmental factors in the society, nation, and the state of the artist have affected the subject of arts.
+Historical sculptures and artworks were mainly religious, mystical, and symbolic.
+Whereas, the subject of artworks of the periods with political revolution such as the Rana Regime was based on secularism, realism, etc.

-Later, after the fall of Rana regime, artists practiced impressionism, fauvism, expressionism, abstractionism in their artworks.
+Later, after the fall of the Rana regime, artists practiced impressionism, fauvism, expressionism, abstractionism in their artworks.
 Besides the internal issues, western culture and practices also inspired artwork in the past.
-Even today, artists practice symbolism, abstractionism, impressionism and use various metaphorical symbol with hidden meanings and messages.
+Even today, artists practice symbolism, abstractionism, impressionism, and use the various metaphorical symbol with hidden meanings and messages.

 Historically, architectural feats and structures, wooden carvings, manuscripts, mandala, wall paintings, portrait painting, were some of the major artworks.
 The forms of art in context with Nepal are innumerable, the artworks can be classified in the following ways.:-